How to Deal with Unexpected Expenses

 Budgeting for Unexpected Expenses

-Step 1: Make a list of possible unexpected expenses.
+Step 1: Make a list of possible unexpected expenses

 Then think through the upcoming year.
 What changes do you anticipate that you could plan for?
-Will your kid be old enough to join sports or start piano lessons?
-Does it seem like your friend might get engaged?
-Is your car getting close to needing new tires?

 Remember your list doesn’t need to be perfect.
 Getting 80% of the way there is better than nothing.